Not-Minimal/Computer-Science/SQL/Notas.md

 SELECT  * FROM Products where not CategoryID = 6 and not SupplierID = 1 and Price <=30 ORDER by random() LIMIT 3+

 ### BetWeen
+SELECT * FROM Products WHERE Price BETWEEN  20 and 40 SELECT * FROM Products WHERE Price BETWEEN  20 and 40 and CategoryID = 6
+SELECT * FROM Products WHERE Price BETWEEN  20 and 40 or CategoryID = 6
+SELECT * FROM Products WHERE Price not BETWEEN  20 and 40 SELECT * FROM Products WHERE Price not BETWEEN  20 and 40  ORDER by Price SELECT * FROM Employees WHERE BirthDate  BETWEEN  "1960-0-1" and "1970-0-1"

+### Like